Superconducting Geometric Potential and Curvature-Enhanced Superconductivity in Curved Thin Films: Linearized GL equation on a curved thin superconducting film

-We start the derivation with writing the linearized GL equation, which can well describe the nucleation of the superconducting state close to the phase transitions.
-In the presence of a magnetic field $ \bm{B}=\nabla\times\bm{A} $, with $ \bm{A} $ representing the vector potential, the stationary linearized GL equation is defined as \cite{Tinkham1996, Baelus2006One}
+We first consider the linearized GL equation, which accurately describes superconducting nucleation near the phase transition.
+Since the response to an external magnetic field is fundamental to characterizing mesoscopic superconductors and determining their critical parameters \cite{Tinkham1996, moshchalkov2009type}, incorporating the vector potential is essential for analyzing superconductivity in curved geometries.
+In the presence of a magnetic field $\bm{B}=\nabla\times\bm{A}$, where $\bm{A}$ is the vector potential, the stationary linearized GL equation is given by \cite{Tinkham1996, Baelus2006One}:

-where $ \mu $ and $ Q $ are the mass and charge of a Cooper-pair, respectively, $ \psi $ is the superconducting order parameter with its modulus squared proportional to the Cooper-pair density, and the GL parameter $ -\alpha = \hbar^2/\left(2\mu \xi_0^2\right) \left(1-T/T_\mathrm{c}\right) $ where $ \xi_0 $ is the zero-temperature coherent length, $ T $ is the actual temperature of the superconductor, and $ T_\mathrm{c} $ represents the bulk critical temperature at zero magnetic field.
-Eq. (\ref{eq:LGL}) is invariant under the following gauge transformations \cite{FleckingerPell1995GaugesFT}:
+where $\mu$ and $Q$ denote the effective mass and charge of a Cooper pair, respectively.
+Here, $\psi$ is the superconducting order parameter, with $|\psi|^2$ proportional to the Cooper-pair density.
+The GL parameter $\alpha$ is defined as:

+where $\xi_0$ is the zero-temperature coherence length, $T$ is the temperature, and $T_\mathrm{c}$ represents the bulk critical temperature in the absence of a magnetic field.
+Equation (\ref{eq:LGL}) is invariant under the gauge transformation \cite{FleckingerPell1995GaugesFT}: